A Balinese fire ceremony at dusk during a Grief Trip

 Your place is waiting

-Ready to travel with people who understand?
+Want to travel with people who understand?

-✓ Read personally by Rachel ✓ Financial access available ✓ No commitment to apply
+Read personally by Rachel Financial access available No commitment to apply

-There's no pressure - applying simply starts a conversation.
+There's no pressure.
+Applying simply starts a conversation.

 Frequently asked questions